Master of Business Management

 The Master of Business Management (MBM) is a generalist taught master's qualification that extensively develops the skills necessary for strategic business management within a global economy.
 The MBM will guide students through an understanding of business management structures and commercial practices, laying the foundation to understand, respond to, and lead change.

-As part of the Executive Development Programmes at UC, this qualification enables you to increase your employability by gaining business skills that complement your existing professional or academic background.
-Candidates with a degree from any discipline may apply and no prior experience in Commerce is required.
+As part of the Business Taught Masters programme at UC, this qualification enables you to increase your employability by gaining business skills that complement your existing professional or academic background.
+Candidates with a degree from any discipline may apply and no prior experience in commerce is required.

 The Master of Business Management graduate: